keboola/developers-docs/cli/structure/index.md

 ```

 Configuration directories can be copied freely inside the project and between other projects.
 Their IDs are stored
 in the [manifest](/cli/structure/#manifest).
-So after the copy & paste make sure to run
+So after the copy & paste, make sure to run
-the [persist command](/cli/commands/persist/) which generates a new ID for the configuration and saves it in the manifest.
+the [persist command](/cli/commands/persist/), which generates a new ID for the configuration and saves it in the manifest.

 ## Configuration Rows

 The directory structure of configuration rows is the same as the configuration itself.
 The component configuration
-contains directory `rows` that includes a directory for each row.
+contains a directory `rows` that includes a directory for each row.
 That directory contains `config.json`,
 `description.md` and `meta.json`.

 Example of `meta.json`: